oldmanfury/MTD/README.md

 https://www.instagram.com/p/CB8vaKChS7c/

+Installation:
+Download the zip folder and place it in your \norns\we\sidekick\patches\Organelle folder Refresh the menu so it shows the "install zip file" option and select it.
+Hopefully you may now select the patch from sidekick.

+Usage:
 Norns knob functions (written on Fates - which has 4 knobs):  knob 4 is accessed by holding button 3 and turning knob 2 and volume is accessed by holding button 3 and turning knob 3

 knobs 1 and 2 Left Delay multipliers